Parsl/parsl/docs/userguide/configuration/config.rst

 with different compute requirements.

-All executors define a ``label`` field that is used in log files and when determining where to run different tasks.
+All executors define a ``label`` field that is used route to specific workers.
+All types of apps include a ``executors`` option which takes a list of executor labels.

-Tasks from the following app will only run on an executor labelled "frontera_htex".
+For example, tasks from the following App will only run on an executor labelled "frontera_htex".

 .. code-block:: python